Skip to Content, Navigation, or Footer.

 Ladapo was a prominent skeptic of the rules and regulations set during the COVID-19 pandemic, arguing against what he perceived as a misrepresentation of science.
 He promoted the use of Iivermectin to combat the virus, which the Food and Drug Administration found ineffective against COVID-19, and opposed mandates for lockdowns, mask-wearing and vaccination.

-Derek Cummings, the director of the UF Emerging Pathogens Institute, disapproved of how Ladapo chose to handle the pandemic.
+Derek Cummings, the former associate director of the UF Emerging Pathogens Institute, disapproved of how Ladapo chose to handle the pandemic.
 He believes he had done a great disservice to the citizens of Florida, he said.

 Enjoy what you're reading?
 Get content from The Alligator delivered to your inbox